FadyAttia11/MCQ-App/README.md

 - it has 10 questions and every time you are asked 5 random questions from them.
 - you cannot get the same question twice on the same quiz.
-- the answers for every questions shuffles every time make memorizing answers harder.
+- the answers for every questions shuffles every time to make memorizing answers harder.

-Also you can enter your name at the beginning, and after answering the questions you will get to know the score of yours with your name appearing there.
+Also you have to enter your name at the beginning, and after answering the questions you will get to know the score you gets with your name appearing there.

 ### Scalability isn't an issue